alexyen1000/infinitymint-beta/ReadMe.markdown

 ## 🗿 Setup

-You will need to create a new file in the current working directory (the one with your package.json) called `hardhat.config.js` or `hardhat.config.ts`, depending on if you are using InfinityMint in a TypeScript or Javascript environment.
+You will need to create a new file in the current working directory (the one with your package.json) or the node project called `hardhat.config.js` or `hardhat.config.ts`, depending on if you are using InfinityMint in a TypeScript or Javascript environment.

-Please copy the following contents into your hardhat configuration file.
+Please either download the configuation file and place it in your node projects root or copy the following contents into your hardhat configuration file.
+If you are bringing InfinityMint into an already established hardhat project.
+Then simply backup the contents of your current hardhat configuration file as you will be able to place it into InfinityMint's configuation file instead.

 [Link to hardhat.config.ts (for ts)](examples/hardhat.config.ts)</br>
 [Link to hardhat.config.js (for js)](examples/hardhat.config.js)